-PREFERRED QUALIFICATIONS: Prefer a bachelor’s degree; experience working in a high traffic area; demonstrated customer service skills; experience using an automated system to process payroll, purchasing, and accounting documents; demonstrated ability to maintain extensive recordkeeping documentation; experience managing and maintaining budget documents; and demonstrated ability to effectively manage multiple tasks.
+PREFERRED QUALIFICATIONS: Prefer an AS or AA degree; experience working in a high traffic area; demonstrated customer service skills; experience using an automated system to process payroll, purchasing, and accounting documents; demonstrated ability to maintain extensive recordkeeping documentation; experience managing and maintaining budget documents; and demonstrated ability to effectively manage multiple tasks.

-SUPPLEMENTAL MATERIALS: All supplemental materials including a cover letter must be submitted electronically via the Workday applicant portal.
-If you have any questions or difficulty uploading the supplemental materials, contact Monica Williams at email@example.com
+SUPPLEMENTAL MATERIALS: All supplemental materials must be submitted electronically via the Workday applicant portal.
+For questions or to obtain assistance uploading the supplemental materials, contact Monica Williams at email@example.com.